mishaga/js-snake/README.md

 # snake

-Implementation of classic Snake game on Vanilla JS
+Implementation of the classic Snake game in pure JavaScript.

 You can try it here: https://snake.mishaga.com